Chubek/chubek/README.md

 5- Art of Electronics

-And I guess for now the Apocrypha would  be OS Dev Book (The MINIX book).
+And I guess for now the Apocrypha would  be AST's OS Dev Books (The MINIX book, Modern OS Book, Distributed Systems book).

 # Special Showcase